RobinFassinaMoschiniForks/adversary_emulation_library/carbanak/Resources/vendor_scripts/telemetry_generator/README.md

 ## Licensing

-© 2020 MITRE Engenuity.
+© 2020 The MITRE Corporation.
 Approved for Public Release.